- Created: Tuesday, 09 September 2008 16:15

 Population: 42,700 (Estimated May 2016)

 Major industries: Agriculture, Manufacturing, Retail and Professional Services.
-There is also major freezing works, Mars Petcare (pet food) Factory, dairy factory, forestry and Tasman Tanning Ltd.
+There are also major freezing works, Mars Petcare (pet food) Factory, dairy factory, forestry and Tasman Tanning Ltd.

-Major festivals: NZ Master Games and Whanganui Festival of Glass, Open Artists Studios, and the Jazz Festival
+Major festivals: NZ Masters Games and Whanganui Festival of Glass, Open Artists Studios, and the Jazz Festival

-To find out more information about what to see, do and where to stay in Whanganui, visit the website http://www.whanganuiNZ.com/ and information about the Whanganui District Council can be found on http://www.whanganui.govt.nz/.
+To find out more information about what to see, do and where to stay in Whanganui, visit the website http://www.whanganuiNZ.com/ For business information visit the Whanganui Partners website http://whanganuiandpartners.nz/ For information about the Whanganui District Council visit http://www.whanganui.govt.nz/.

 Paju, South Korea